Lexicon-Open-Source/lexicon-beneficial-ownership/DEPLOYMENT.md

 This guide explains how to deploy the Lexicon Beneficial Ownership application using Dokploy with GitHub Actions for automated CI/CD.

+## Important: Environment Variables in Standalone Builds

+This application uses Next.js with `output: 'standalone'` mode, which means:

+- **`NEXT_PUBLIC_*` variables are embedded at BUILD time**, not runtime
+- These variables must be provided as **Docker build arguments**
+- Changing these variables requires a **full rebuild**, not just a container restart
+- In Dokploy: Use "Build Args" section, NOT "Environment Variables"
+- In GitHub Actions: Set as GitHub Secrets (passed as build args automatically)

 ## Prerequisites

 - A Dokploy instance running and accessible